ganelson/inform/resources/Documentation/Writing with Inform.md

 	InitialisePVLongBlockField(long_block, CMYK_YELLOW_F, 0);
 	InitialisePVLongBlockField(long_block, CMYK_BLACK_F, 100);

-	short_block = CreatePVShortBlock(sb_address, CMYK_SHORT_BLOCK_SIZE);
+	short_block = CreatePVShortBlock(sb_address, kind_id);
 	short_block-->0 = long_block;

 	return short_block;
 ];
 ```

-It is very important that the ```sb_address``` value is passed to ```CreatePVShortBlock```.
+It is very important that the ```sb_address``` value is passed through to ```CreatePVShortBlock```.
 The deal here is that if this is 0 then the short block is created somewhere in the heap, but if it is non-zero, then the short block is created at the given location (often on the stack).
 We don't need to care about any of that, but we do need to pass the address on.

-If this kind used multiple long blocks, it would have been necessary to call ```CreatePVLongBlockMultiple``` instead of ```CreatePVLongBlock```, but otherwise the process would be exactly the same.

 The words of actual data in the long block are called _fields_.
 They're indexed 0 to 4, since we're using just 5.
 We put initial contents into the five words with the special function ```InitialisePVLongBlockField```.
 Note the ```LB```, for long block, at the end of this function name, and do not confuse this function with the usual ```WritePVField```. ```InitialisePVLongBlockField``` should never be used except in create functions.

 The interesting field of the five is ```CMYK_NAME_F```, of course, since it's a text value which itself needs creation.
-When created by ```PVCreate(TEXT_TY)```, the result will be a copy of the default text, which is the empty text `""`.
+When created by ```CreatePV(TEXT_TY)```, the result will be a copy of the default text, which is the empty text `""`.
 We actually want to start with `"black"`, so we must _copy_ that constant value into our new text, but any use of packed text is always tricksy, and we make it mutable so that its value will sort correctly as against text.
 We don't simply execute ```InitialisePVLongBlockField(long_block, CMYK_NAME_F, CMYK_DEFAULT_NAME_TEXT);``` because values like text must always be copied in a way which keeps reference counts accurate.

 So here's how to say a CMYK once we have one: